vincintz/ml101/notes/01/PITCHME.md

 **Unsupervised learning** [5]

 * No labels are given to the learning algorithm, leaving it on its own to find structure in its input.
 Unsupervised learning can be a goal in itself (discovering hidden patterns in data) or a means towards an end

-+++

-**Reinforced learning** [5]

-* A computer program interacts with a dynamic environment in which it must perform a certain goal (such as driving a vehicle or playing a game against an opponent).
-The program is provided feedback in terms of rewards and punishments as it navigates its problem space.

 ---